nextgis/qgis_shortcut_manager/README.md

 shortcut-manager
 ================

-QGIS plugin to add shortcuts to toolbar
+This plugin create shortcuts in toolbar to run external programs and open web-pages.